-Jenny Hirschfeld-Cytron, Director of Fertility Preservation at Fertility Centers of Illinois, gives insight on keeping your eggs healthy:
+Dr. Jennifer Hirshfeld-Cytron, Director of Fertility Preservation at Fertility Centers of Illinois, gives insight on keeping your eggs healthy:

-1. Stay Away from Cigarettes – Smoking accelerates egg loss in the ovaries, a permanent side effect of smoking that cannot be undone.
+Smoking speeds up egg loss in the ovaries, a permanent side effect of smoking that cannot be undone.
 Chemicals in cigarettes mutate the DNA in egg cells, rendering some unviable for conception.
 Women are born with all the eggs they will ever have, and this number reduces with age, so it is best to keep eggs healthy and free of unnecessary chemicals.

 Stress can produce hormones such as cortisol and prolactin that can hinder or halt ovulation, which also hinders egg production.
 Keep stress at bay with stress-reducing activities such as yoga, meditation, exercise or a warm bath.

 Just like healthy foods improve overall health, they can help your eggs stay healthy and boost fertility as well.
 Load up on leafy greens, whole grains, lean meats, nuts, fresh veggies, and fruits.
 Stay away from trans fats, refined carbs, processed foods or meats, and excessive salt and sugar.

 Obesity has also been found to alter mitochondrial function and increase oxidative stress, leading to reduced fertility and egg quality.
 It can also alter hormonal balance, disrupting ovulation.
 Work towards achieving a body mass index (BMI) between 18.5-24.9.
 To give you an idea of what that looks like, a woman that is 5’6” falls within a normal BMI with a weight range of 115-154 lbs.